sea-bass/pyroboplan/docs/source/motion_planning.rst

 Often, a fixed set of kinematic (position/velocity/acceleration/jerk) and dynamic (force/torque) limits of the robot are taken into account.
 Sometimes, these limits can also be task-dependent; for example, if manipulating fragile objects or objects that cannot be placed in certain configurations (e.g., moving a glass of water without spilling).

-The `pyroboplan.trajectory module <api/pyroboplan.trajectory.html>`_ contains trajectory generation implementations.
+The `pyroboplan.trajectory module <api/pyroboplan.trajectory.html>`_ contains trajectory generation and optimization implementations.
-You can also try running the :examples:`trajectory generation example <example_trajectory.py>`.
+You can try running the corresponding :examples:`trajectory generation <example_trajectory_generation.py>` and :examples:`trajectory optimization <example_trajectory_optimization.py>` examples.

 .. image:: _static/images/trajectory_generation.png
     :width: 720